 The South and Central Asian region has some of the world’s worst air pollution.
 In 2016, 17 of the 30 cities with the world’s poorest air quality were in South Asia.
 The World Bank notes that air pollution causes both higher health care costs and lost labor participation and income.
 Bureau efforts on air quality focus on protecting people, partnering with host governments to develop policies mindful of environmental stewardship and the importance of air quality, and promoting U.S. solutions, including clean technology and lessons learned from our own successes cleaning up air pollution.

 SCA supports U.S. interests abroad by developing meaningful relationships between the American people and the publics of South and Central Asia, building strong partnerships, and sustaining dialogue through academic and professional exchanges, entrepreneurship initiatives, media capacity building, English language programming, women’s empowerment, and cultural preservation programs.
-Our initiatives include Partnership 2020, which encourages collaboration between U.S. and Indian universities for joint research and best practices, helping American universities recruit top Central Asian students that is also a net benefit to the U.S. economy, and supporting the development of civil society across the region.
+Our initiatives include Partnership 2020, which encourages collaboration between U.S. and Indian universities for joint research and best practices.
+Helping American universities recruit top South and Central Asian students is also a net benefit to the U.S. economy and supports the development of civil society across the region.
 We endeavor to share accurate information about the United States and encourage links between U.S. experts and innovators, entrepreneurs, and change makers from the region to help them contribute to their communities.
 Nourishing the intellectual, entrepreneurial, and educational bonds that emerge through these efforts is equally important.
 Local and regional alumni networks expand such enduring engagement and provide opportunities for volunteerism and mentorship.
 The largest U.S. program alumni network in the world is in Pakistan with over 29,000 members.